James Wilson (House): Character biography

 Wilson is one of three brothers.
 He has an undergraduate degree from McGill University, and graduate degrees from Columbia University and the University of Pennsylvania.
 He played tennis for his college team.
-His father was Christian and his mother was Jewish; Wilson was raised in his mother's faith but he celebrates Christmas in addition to Hanukkah and sometimes refers to Christian history, philosophy, and practices, as well as secular self-actualization advice.
+He is Jewish, celebrates Christmas in addition to Hanukkah, and sometimes refers to Christian history, philosophy, and practices, as well as secular self-actualization advice.

-During a medical convention in New Orleans, shortly after graduating medical school, Wilson accidentally broke an antique mirror and started a bar fight when another customer repeatedly played "Leave A Tender Moment Alone" by Billy Joel; Wilson was going through a divorce with his first wife at the time.
+During a medical convention in New Orleans, shortly after graduating medical school, Wilson accidentally broke an antique mirror and started a bar fight when another customer repeatedly played "Leave a Tender Moment Alone" by Billy Joel; Wilson was going through a divorce with his first wife at the time.
 House met him in jail and, motivated by a desire for companionship and by sheer boredom, bailed him out and hired an attorney to clear his name, thus starting their professional and personal relationship.
 In the Season 1 episode "Histories", it is revealed that one of his brothers is homeless and that Wilson is unaware if he is still alive as he has not seen him in nine years.
 Wilson has a history of failed marriages: he is married to his third wife during Season 1 and, with the discovery of his wife's infidelity, separates from her during Season 2.
 After the failure of his third marriage, Wilson lives in various temporary accommodations (including a stint at House's own apartment) until he meets Amber Volakis, who is a female substitute for House.
 He is described as "nearly 40" in "Don't Ever Change", in Season 4, and by the end of Season 8, House describes him during a semi-mock DDx as a "46-year-old oncologist".
 Wilson and House's relationship has been sorely tested on many occasions.

 He is diagnosed with stage II thymoma in the Season 8 episode "Body and Soul" and given six months to live.
 In the series finale, at House's funeral, Wilson gives an honest description of House as opposed to everyone's kind words and gets a text message telling him to "Shut up, you idiot."
 To his shock, Wilson discovers House alive and well, having faked his death in order to spend Wilson's final months with him (House was facing a return to prison), and House asks Wilson how he wants to spend his last five months.
-Sometime later, Wilson and House are seen in the countryside on motorcycles, Wilson having presumably quit his job to spend his last five months as he wants.
+Some time later, Wilson and House are seen in the countryside on motorcycles.
 He asks House about what they will do when the cancer gets bad, but House simply tells him that "cancer is boring" and they ride off together.